 Dr. Steffanie A. Strathdee

-Steffanie A. Strathdee, PhD, is the Associate Dean of Global Health Sciences, Harold Simon Professor and Chief of the Division of Global Public Health in the Department of Medicine at the University of California San Diego School of Medicine.
-She is also an Adjunct Professor at the Johns Hopkins University.
+Steffanie A. Strathdee, PhD, is the Associate Dean of Global Health Sciences and Harold Simon Professor in the Department of Medicine at the University of California San Diego School of Medicine.
+She is also an Adjunct Professor at the Johns Hopkins and Simon Fraser Universities.
 Dr. Strathdee is an infectious disease epidemiologist who has spent the last two decades focusing on HIV prevention in underserved, marginalized populations in developed and developing countries, including injection drug users, men having sex with men, and sex workers.
-In the last decade, she has published over 500 peer-reviewed publications on HIV prevention and the natural history of HIV and related infections and the evaluation of interventions to reduce harms among substance using populations.
-Currently, she is engaged in a number of HIV/STI prevention projects in international settings including Mexico, India, Canada and Afghanistan.
-She also leads three NIH-funded studies of HIV risk behaviors among drug users and sex workers on the Mexico-US border, one of which is funded through 2020 by a MERIT award granted by the National Institute on Drug Abuse.
-She directs a Fogarty-funded AIDS Training Program between academic institutions in San Diego and Tijuana.
+In the last decade, she has published over 550 peer-reviewed publications on HIV prevention and the natural history of HIV and related infections and the evaluation of interventions to reduce harms among substance using populations.
+Currently, she is engaged in a number of HIV/STI prevention projects in international settings in Mexico.
+She also leads several NIH-funded studies of HIV risk behaviors among drug users and sex workers on the Mexico-US border, one of which is funded through 2020 by a MERIT award granted by the National Institute on Drug Abuse.
 Dr. Strathdee also directs the UC San Diego Global Health Institute.
-Please visit the following link to learn more about Dr. Strathdee: UC San Diego's QA with Steffanie Strathdee.
+She co-directs the Fogarty-funded GloCal program offering global health fellowships to US students, fellows, and international collaborators, and co-directs the UCSD Center for AIDS Research's International Core.
+UC San Diego's QA with Steffanie Strathdee.
 Her Curriculum Vitae can be accessed from the following link: Strathdee CV

 Watch Dr. Strathdee describe the division’s training programs and provide mentoring advice: NIDA TV Spotlight